 Lago de Atitlán is one of the “must dos” for travelers in Guatemala.
-This super deep, volcano-ringed lake (itself a flooded volcanic crater) is the deepest lake in Central America (max depth is more than 1,000′).
+This volcano-ringed lake (itself a flooded volcanic crater) is the deepest lake in Central America with a max depth is more than 1,000 feet (300 meters).
 The surrounding area has been called the Switzerland of Guatemala and author Adlous Huxley called the lake “too much of a good thing.”
-While we wouldn’t go that far, Lake Atitlán is a lovely place and it’s easy to get into the laid back lake life of its main town, Panajachel.
+While we wouldn’t go quite that far, Lake Atitlán is a lovely place and it’s easy to get into the laid back lake life of its main town, Panajachel.

-After scoping out a number of hotels (there are dozens in Pana) we checked into Hotel Contemporeneo down by the lake where, for 120Q (about US$15).
-We got a clean, quiet room with a bathroom, a TV, secure parking for the truck and a good WiFi signal.
+After scoping out a number of hotels (there are dozens in Pana) we checked into Hospedaje Contemporaneo down by the lake where, for 120Q (about US$15).
+We got a clean, quiet room with a bathroom, a TV, secure parking for the truck, and a good Wi-Fi signal.
 We even scored a lake view (ask for room 4 or 5).
-We honestly can’t figure out why most of the budget travelers who visit Pana seem to stay in town, a five minute walk away on bustling Santander Street, when the real bargains are out by the lake where it’s more pleasant anyway…
+We honestly can’t figure out why most of the budget travelers who visit Pana seem to stay in town, a five minute walk away on bustling Santander Street, when the real bargains are out by the lake where it’s more pleasant anyway.

 Also on Santander is a small clothing store called Gypsy.
 I call it a “boutique paca” because the owners have taken a different approach to the paca stores you see all over Guatemala.
 Instead of just cramming racks with every piece of clothing in the packet (or paca) of clothes (mostly from the US) that they’ve purchased to re-sell, someone at Gypsy sorts through many packets and then carefully displays the hand-picked cream of the crop.